The best travel photos of 2020 so far

 Thousands of amazing images cross our computer screens each year, and in this space we share our favorites from 2020.

-So when you're keen to see another beautiful part of the world -- Mexico's Palenque, India's Dal Lake, Cape Verde's Boa Vista -- return here for inspiration.
+So when you're keen to see another beautiful part of the world -- England's Salisbury Cathedral, Hyderabad's fruit markets, Thailand's Wat Phra Dhammakaya temple -- return here for inspiration.